 Aerial video used with permission: Tasos Fotakis – DroneWorks

 Next stop is Mycenae and the Treasure of Atreus (€8 admission).
 Perhaps this is the most interesting site I see today, although it is less dramatic visually.
 Mycenae (and other ancient sites in the area) were inhabited by advanced civilizations hundreds of years before Christ (BC), proving that the tales told by Homer were based on fact.
 Mycenae is located on a low hill, and the Treasure of Atreus is located in a beehive shaped structure nearby.
 Actually, the treasures are now located in Athens at the National Archaeological Museum.
 The gold masks are a must see when you visit the Museum.

 There are 900 steps to climb up to the Palamidhi Fortress from the pretty coastal town of Nafplio, however I opt to drive up (€6 admission).
 Palamidhi Fortress overlooks the town below, and the Bourtzi Fortress on Ayiou Theodhorou islet in Argos Bay.
 This is perhaps the most impressive fortress I’ve ever visited.
 It is perched on a steep hill, and the views are breathtaking.
 Like Acrocorinth, strenuous climbing is involved in exploring the site!

 Ancient Epidaurus, Theatre – (€6 admisson) – This ancient outdoor theatre is still used today to stage performances.
-It is not as large or as well decorated as the theatres we saw in Libya at Leptis Magna and Sabrata, however it is an impressive theatre nonetheless.
+It is not as large or as well decorated as the theatres we saw in Libya at Leptis Magna and Sabratha, however it is an impressive theatre nonetheless, and apparently has perfect acoustics.
 It dates to the 3rd and 4th centuries BC, and is part of a larger complex of buildings, including a sanitarium.